jkmoerma/MyPackage/README.md

 The functions included were built by the instructors of the course to give the students a start.
 The developed R-code is therefore not written by me.
 What was done by my hand was the documentation, the development of the R package and adding a CI check.
-The tokens for this check can be found in the description.
+The tokens for this check can be found at the top of this README.md file.